aclark4life/parse2plone/README.txt

 Everything but the ``recipe`` parameter is commented out, and the parameters listed are configured with the default settings.
-Uncomment/edit these parameters if you would like to change the defaults, they are (hopefully) self-explanatory.
+Uncomment/edit these if you would like to change the default behavior, they are (hopefully) self-explanatory.
 Now you can just cut and paste to get started, or keep reading if you would like to know more.